 Editor's Note: The fulfilment of requirements in clause 4.2 needs will be evaluated.

 a) Without knowledge about whether mobiles from the talk/media group are within the cell, data for that talk/media group has to be broadcast in every cell in the pre-established MBMS area.
 From the description of the number of mobiles per groups per TETRA cell in S2-131607, and the fact that commercial cellular networks deploy more cells per unit area than the UK TETRA network, it can be seen there will be frequently zero users from a group in a cell.
-(Table 1 shows that Site 4, cell A has 27 groups, but site 4 cell C has only 2 groups, i.e. with solution 1, site 4 cell C would broadcast data for at least 25 groups unnecessarily!)
+(Table 1 shows that Site 4, cell A has 27 groups, but site 4 cell C has only 2 groups, i.e. with solution 1, site 4 cell C would broadcast data for at least 25 groups unnecessarily!).
+However, using generic pre-established bearer will minimize this resource wastage as many more gcse groups can be served by this pre-established bearer.

 *** NExt change ***